AustinCGomez/Python-File-Mover-CLI/README.md

 - ✨ Move large amounts of files from Directory A to Directory B: `--move-folders`

-# Usage Example
-Our program is built to be simple and straight to the point.
-We designed an interactive mode that walks you through the entire process as soon as you type `python main.py`.
+Our program is designed to be straightforward—because who really wants to deal with complicated software?
+The moment you type python main.py, our interactive mode kicks in, guiding you through the entire process step-by-step.
+No need to think or waste time reading documentation—just follow the prompts and you’ll be moving files in seconds.

-**Sort and move files by extension**
-By running the `--move-files` command you will be able to move all files within your Windows Directory from one directory to another directory.
-We open up a GUI dashboard that lets you select the directories so you do not have to worry about having to remember where the directories are at on your computer.

-**Move folders from one directory to another directory** By running the `--move-folders` command you will be able to more entire folders(and folders within folders) with just a few clicks of a button.
-Just select your two directories with our convenient GUI for selecting directories and type --begin to launch the program.
+Want to sort and move files by extension?
+Just run the --move-files command, and voilà, we’ll take care of transferring your files from one directory to another.
+Plus, with our handy GUI dashboard, you don’t have to memorize the paths to your directories.
+Just select them from a list and let the program handle the rest.
+No more guessing if “C:\Users\You\Documents\Folder_123” is where your files are.
+It’s all right there, just a click away.

+Need to move entire folders?
+Run the --move-folders command, and with just a couple of clicks, you can transfer entire folders—and even folders within folders—without breaking a sweat.
+Our intuitive GUI makes it easy to select your source and destination directories, and once you’re ready, just type --begin, and let the program do the work for you.
+It’s like having a personal assistant, but for your files.

 # Contribute
-A sincere thank you to all contributors to this project.
-It doesn't matter if you are simply changing some grammar in our readme or submitting code.
-All contributions are welcome and that is what make open source software great!
+A sincere thank you to all the unexpected contributors to this project.
+Honestly, when we started this, we figured it would be just a small, quiet corner of the internet, full of us staring at code and wondering if anyone would ever care.
+But here we are—people actually contributed!

+It doesn’t matter if you’re the brave soul who fixed a single typo in our README or the hero who submitted code that made the program actually work (we didn’t think anyone would bother).
+Every little change, no matter how small, has made this project what it is today.
+That’s the beauty of open-source: apparently, people care more about making things better than we thought possible.

+So, once again, thank you to everyone who made the miracle of this project a reality.
+Without your contributions, we'd still be stuck with that one feature that barely worked.
+Seriously, you’re the reason this exists at all.

 <div align="center">
   <table style="border: none;">
     <tr>